uttarayan21/rocket-microservices-api-assignment/README.md

 ## Dockerized everyting
-Including the databases ( postgresql )
+Including the databases (postgresql)

+Each service has a builder (rust:latest) which compiles the code and then runs it via a runner (debian:stable-slim) and a postgresql (postgresql:latest) container for the database.
+So thats 2 containers for each service
     - user-service-api
         - [x] user_service
         - [x] user_postgres_service